 Pupils will answer detailed questions on the first text, and then address one question which requires the learner to infer and compare the ideas of both texts.
 They will be required to demonstrate an understanding of the relationship between the texts.

-Critical Reading, will have 40 marks. - This question paper has two sections.
+This question paper has two sections.
 In each section, pupils must cover a different genre and cannot use the same text twice.
 Twenty marks will be available for each of the two sections.

 Section 1 Scottish Texts (20 marks) - Pupils will apply their skills in understanding, analysis and evaluation to previously studied Scottish literature by answering questions on the work of one Scottish writer.
 This writer will be chosen from a list of specified texts covering the genres of drama, prose and poetry.
 There will be one extract with questions provided for each Scottish writer on the list.